Low Supply Chokes Off Home Sales

 Buying can pay off in the long run for those who can save up enough money for a down payment.
 But buying depends on many factors.

 Would-be buyers facing low inventories, high rents and difficulty saving a down payment need to create a plan.

-Check with several mortgage lenders, compare mortgage rates, and work with someone you trust.Click to see today's rates (Sep 23rd, 2017)
+Check with several mortgage lenders, compare mortgage rates, and work with someone you trust.Verify your new rate (Nov 21st, 2017)